 It is likely that most people will have ups and downs during their kidney cancer treatment and will need someone’s support.
-People providing support might be; close family or friends, nursing staff, a charity Careline, your local knitting group, or a friend that you go to the gym with.
+People providing support might be; close family or friends, nursing staff, a charity Careline, our Counselling service, your local knitting group, or a friend that you go to the gym with.
 It could even be your pets, a stranger in the street that is a good listener, or all of the above.
 Talking about your feelings can help you cope with stressful events.
 Equally, sometimes people don’t want to be seen as an ill person, they might want to keep quiet and pretend that it’s not happening.
 It is a very personal thing.
 However, it is important to know that support is out there, if it is needed.

 Sharing experiences with others who have kidney cancer is invaluable